Chevrolet City Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet City Express are $1,130 a year including full coverage.
-Comprehensive costs on average $198 a year, collision insurance costs $310, and liability coverage is $464.
-Liability-only coverage costs around $514 a year, and high-risk coverage costs around $2,442.
-Teens pay the highest rates at up to $4,452 a year.
+Average insurance prices for a Chevrolet City Express are $1,130 every 12 months including full coverage.
+Comprehensive costs around $198 a year, collision insurance costs $310, and liability costs $464.
+Liability-only coverage costs as little as $514 a year, and high-risk coverage costs around $2,442.
+Teen drivers receive the highest rates at up to $4,452 a year.

 Average premium for full coverage: $1,130

-These estimates include $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 U.S. states and City Express trim levels.
+Includes $500 policy deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and City Express trim levels.

 Use the form below to get customized rates for your location.